Notes on Analysis and its Complement

 Here's some future work I have planned in the notes department:

-Fluids notes, assuming a decent rigorous background informed by two courses I'm taking at the CIMS this fall and a graduate fluids course I took back at CMU while I was still in the chemical engineering department.
+Fluids notes, assuming a decent rigorous background informed by a course I'm taking at the CIMS this fall and a graduate fluids course I took back at CMU while I was still in the chemical engineering department.

 Generally: typed notes in similar style to Cookbook for my courses at the CIMS (probably not in a massive "all of undergrad" doc this time).

-Should I TA during my time at the CIMS (which I likely will – I enjoy teaching, plus it's a bit of extra cash), the notes I produce will be posted here.
+When I TA during my time at the CIMS, the notes I produce will be posted here.

 Everything posted on this website is licensed under CC-BY-NC-SA 4.0.